Zod schema conventions for @fuzdev TypeScript/Svelte projects.

 .meta({description: 'HTTP server port'}),sensitivity: 'secret' masks values in logs and API surface snapshots.

-Use safeParse when invalid data is a normal condition and you need to
+Use safeParse when invalid data is a normal condition needing a graceful

 // fuz_app/http/route_spec.ts — input validation middleware